dronekit/dronekit-python/docs/develop/installation.rst

       sudo apt-get install python-pip python-dev

-  Alternatively, you can use the `ensurepip` module to install or upgrade Pip on Python 3:
+  Alternatively, you can use the `ensurepip` module to install or upgrade Pip on your system:

   .. code-block:: bash